daos-stack/daos/docs/admin/administration.md

 The `--ranks` takes a pattern describing rank ranges, e.g., 0,5-10,20-100.
 The `--rank-hosts` takes a pattern describing host ranges e.g. storagehost[0,5-10],10.8.1.[20-100].

-The output table will indicate action and result.
+The output table will indicate the action and result.

 While the engines are stopped, the DAOS servers will continue to operate and listen on the management network.

 !!! warning
     All engines monitor each other and pro-actively exclude unresponsive members.
-It is critical to properly stop a DAOS system as with dmg in the case of a planned maintenance on all or a majority of the DAOS storage nodes.
-An abrupt reboot of the storage nodes might result in massive exclusion that will take time to recover.
+It is critical to stop a DAOS system with dmg in properly in the case of planned maintenance on all or a majority of the DAOS storage nodes.
+An abrupt reboot of the storage nodes might result In massive exclusion, that will take time to recover.

-The force option can be passed to for cases when a clean shutdown is not working.
+The force option can be passed for cases when a clean shutdown is not working.
-Monitoring is not disabled in this case and spurious exclusion might happen, but the engines are guaranteed to be killed.
+Monitoring is not disabled in this case, and spurious exclusion might happen, but the engines are guaranteed to be killed.

-dmg also allows to stop a subsection of engines identified by ranks or hostnames.
+dmg also allows stopping a subsection of engines identified by ranks or hostnames.
 This is useful to stop (and restart) misbehaving engines.

 ### Start